 2. General Instructions

-- Files should be saved as on Word or PDF format.
+- Files should be saved in Word or PDF format.

-- Manuscripts must be compiled in the following format: title page (including title of paper, full name of authors); abstract; keywords; main text along with table/s with caption/s and figure caption/s; references; appendices (if any).
+- Manuscripts must be compiled in the following format: title page (including the title of the paper, the full name of authors); abstract; keywords; main text along with table/s with caption/s and figure caption/s; references; appendices (if any).

-- All manuscripts should be anonymous for blind review process.
+- All manuscripts should be anonymous for the blind review process.

-- Title page must be sent separately indicating title of the article, author’s name(s).
-The complete detail of every author must include their full names, affiliations, postal addresses, telephone numbers and email addresses on the cover page of the manuscript.
+- The title page must be sent separately indicating the title of the article, author’s name(s).
+The complete detail of every author must include their full names, affiliations, postal addresses, telephone numbers, and email addresses on the cover page of the manuscript.